Handpicked: Off–Grid Retreats in Scotland

 Sweeney’s Bothy—Isle of Eigg

 Tucked beneath the cliffs of Cleadale on the Isle of Eigg, Sweeney’s Bothy is a modern, minimalist off-grid retreat.
-Designed for simple living the Bothy has one space with a stove, a table, a library snug, a cosy armchair and a bed above.
+Designed for simple living, the Bothy has one space with a stove, a table, a library snug, a cosy armchair and a bed above.

 Note: this bothy needs to be booked at least a year ahead unless there are cancellations.